Kanchenjunga Circuit Trek

 We start our trek early in the morning on rocky stone, passing landslides, small streams, and a wide range of flora and fauna.
 Continuing the trip through a dense rhododendron forest and old oak trees.
 After the uphill journey, we get to view the first magnificent view and waterfalls on the way to Kumbhakarna Peak from here.
 After a 4 to 5-hour journey, we cross the Ghunsa River, reach Ghunsa village, and stay there at night.

 We take a rest at Ghunsa after several days of trekking.
 For the adjustment of the body altitude, we will have a short climb to near glaciers, monasteries, and viewpoints, and observe the Khumbhakarna peak.
 The peak is also popularly known as the Janu peak.
 We can observe that rural lifestyles and Gompas, mani walls, chortens, and prayer flags are influenced by Tibetan Buddhist practices.
-There you can taste the local millet wine, Tongba.
+There, you can taste the local millet wine, Tongba.
 During the hike, we passed along the Yamtari Khola.
 There is a glacier where you can explore.
 After the highlights, we will return to the teahouse Ghunsa and stay there for the night.

 We will have our breakfast and start the ascent through an open pine forest or a gorgeous forested route with rhododendrons, and see the blue sheep or snow leopards.
 The trek passes through the fall waterfalls and arrives at the landslide-prone areas.
 This point gives the different perspectives of Mt Jannu and the Green Glacier Valley.
 Finally, 4 to 5 hr excursion, we will reach Khambachen village.